Negarasu/ASLUM.py/README.md

 Visualizing results with graphs

 Reference
-In-depth documentation of ASLUMpy's reference, including detailed descriptions of modules, classes, functions, and their parameters.
-This section is essential for developers looking to integrate ASLUMpy into their own projects or extend its functionality.
+In-depth documentation of ASLUM-Py's reference, including detailed descriptions of modules, classes, functions, and their parameters.
+This section is essential for developers looking to integrate ASLUM-Py into their own projects or extend its functionality.

 FAQs and Troubleshooting
-Answers to common questions and solutions to common issues that users might encounter, it can resolve their problems and make the most of ASLUMpy.
+Answers to common questions and solutions to common issues that users might encounter, it can resolve their problems and make the most of ASLUM-Py.

 Release Notes and Changelog
-Keep track of what's new in each release of ASLUMpy.
+Keep track of what's new in each release of ASLUM-Py.
 The release notes and changelog provide detailed information on new features, improvements, bug fixes, and any breaking changes.

 Examples
-A collection of example scripts and notebooks demonstrating various features of ASLUMpy.
+A collection of example scripts and notebooks demonstrating various features of ASLUM-Py.
 These examples are a great way to see the package in action and understand how to apply it to your own data.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.